DeoDorqnt387/vin/README.md

         },
         Question{
             type: "input",
-            prompt: "Which game do you like most?",
+            prompt: "Which game do you like the most?", },
-        },
         Question{
             type: "confirm",